tableau/extensions-api/docs/trex_overview.md

 {:toc}

 ## Components of a Tableau dashboard extension
 A Tableau extension consists of a manifest file (`.trex`), a web page that uses a Tableau-provided JavaScript library, and the JavaScript file (or files) that contain your extension logic.
-The Tableau extensions are supported on Tableau Desktop.
+The Tableau extensions are supported on Tableau Desktop, Tableau Server, and Tableau Online.

 ![]({{site.baseurl}}/assets/extensions_dashboard_diagram.png)

+## What can you do with a dashboard extension?

+Plenty!
+Using the Extensions API, you can create dashboard extensions that enable customers to integrate and interact with data from other applications directly in Tableau.

+* Integrate with third-party APIs inside the dashboard.
+* Use third-party charting libraries like `d3.js` to add custom visualizations.
+* Create an extension that has write-back functionality, so users can modify data in a viz and have that change automatically update the source data in the database or web application.
+* Build custom viz and interactivity types, such as a filter replacement with a custom interface and network diagram.

 ## Extensions API library